adrianblakey/adrianblakey/README.md

 ## The 22,500K<sub>v</sub> "AART" Motor

 We have a limited supply of very competetive motors for sale.
 A couple of well-known racers have used them and been quite successful in eurosport and unlimited club racing events.
 They run and brake well with a Remora1.
-We owe a lot of thanks to Martin Ellis for help with the design.
+We owe a lot of thanks to Martin Ellis for design and guidance, and help from Tomi Pahula, Ron Kiddell and Mark Harrison.
+There's also support from several other people in the community who have chimed in from all over the globe - you guys rock!

 <img src="/assets/images/aart-motor-sideon.jpeg" style="width: 35vw; min-width: 200px;">